G2CRM/Updated-Plugins/README.md

 09/07/2021 \
 Download "StormDatabaseImport" & "StormDatabaseImportSTWAVE". \
 Within G2CRM, click "Help" in the main toolbar ribbon.
 Then click "Plugins". \
 Navigate to "import_storms".
-Delete and replace the out of date plugins with
+Delete and replace the out of date plugins.